My Quiet Kitchen

 How to Store

 The brownies are fine at room temperature for a day, but I like to refrigerate them once they've cooled.
-Store the peanut butter brownies in an airtight container in the refrigerator for up to 5 days, or freeze for up to one month.
+Store vegan peanut butter brownies in an airtight container in the refrigerator for up to 5 days, or freeze for up to one month.

 More Vegan Brownies